Identifying common Wi‑Fi configuration mistakes

 • Move the router to a central, elevated spot; avoid metal cabinets and brick walls.

 • Change the 2.4 GHz channel to 1, 6 or 11 based on the analyser.
-If 2.4 GHz is crowded, prefer 5 GHz for clients that support it.
+If 2.4 GHz is crowded, use 5 GHz for clients that support it.

-• Increase DHCP lease pool size.
-If your router UI has a device list, reserve IPs for always-on gear.
+• Increase the DHCP lease pool size.
+If the router UI has a device list, reserve IPs for always-on gear.

 • Disable smart-connect if it hides band choices and confuses clients; give each band a clear SSID like Home-2G, Home-5G.